estuary/flow/site/docs/guides/derivation_tutorial_sql.md

 Execute the below command to display the documents in the `demo/wikipedia/recentchange-sampled` collection:

+:::note
-::note This collection is a 3% sample of the enormous `demo/wikipedia/recentchange` collection which contains millions of documents.
+This collection is a 3% sample of the enormous `demo/wikipedia/recentchange` collection which contains millions of documents.
 Since the purpose of this tutorial is to demonstrate a proof of concept, we avoid publishing a derivation that processes hundreds of gigabytes of data.
 :::

 ```shell